 Here’s where Meta stands against its competitors as of April 2026:

-Meta is spending more on AI than any of its competitors while producing models that rank below all of them.
+Meta is spending heavily on AI while producing models that rank below all of its competitors.
+Google is now spending even more — but getting better results.

 What This Means for the Open-Source AI Ecosystem